OARK/OARK/build-tools/README.md

     ansible-playbook -i <ansible-hosts_file> 01-init.yaml -k

 If will prompt for the SSH password for the Pi, which is `raspberry`, and then install the SSH key so password prompts are no longer needed.
 Then, building the system is just a case of executing each of the playbooks in the numbered sequence indicated by their filename.

+### SSH complains about key mismatch
+You may have to remove the ~/.ssh/known_hosts file if you are using the same IP address that had been used with a different Pi.

+## Installing OARK

 # Note
 This directory used to contain scripts for building a QEMU compatible kernel and installing Arch Linux onto an image file for generating the OARK without need of a real Pi.
 However, as of 2015-08-17, this has proven to be a bit difficult, with errors occurring in the emulated system, in particular package downloads.